tobinjt/johntobin.ie/content/blog/Python_development.md

 +++
 lastmod = 2021-12-27T22:20:53+01:00
-title = 'Python development'
+title = "Python development"
-tags = ['Python', 'programming', 'testing']
+tags = [ "Python", "programming", "testing"]
 +++

 Normally I do Python development in work, where everything is already set up for